-As of December 2022, nominations are being accepted for up to 6 seats that could be filled on the EMC.
-Of these, two seats are currently vacant, and the remaining four are filled by members that will vacate them once an appropriate candidate can be identified and confirmed.
-The seats include the following:
+Two seats on the Monitoring Community expired in 2023; members in those seats are interested in continuing their terms and their reappointments will be agendized for a vote at the first meeting of 2024.
+As of December 2023, nominations are being accepted for up to 5 seats on the EMC.
+Of these, three seats are currently vacant, and two are filled by members that will vacate them once an appropriate candidate can be identified and confirmed.
+The seats are:

-Monitoring Community: one open seat
+Monitoring Community: two open seats

-One open seat previously filled by an academic with forest ecology and forestry expertise from University of Nevada, Reno; this seat was vacated in September 2021.
+One open seat previously filled by a professor with expertise in forest ecology and forestry from University of Nevada, Reno; this seat was vacated in September 2021 and has not been filled.

+One open seat previously filled by a professor with expertise in plant ecology and environmental policy from University of California, Berkeley; this seat was vacated in July 2023.

-Agency Representatives: up to five open/pending open seats
+Agency Representatives: up to three open/pending open seats

-Central Valley Regional Water Quality Control Board (CVRWQCB) – previously filled by Justin LaNier, whose background is in geology, hydrology, and water quality; vacated after the 11/18/2022 meeting and the CVRWQCB is expected to recommend a nominee.

-State Water Resources Quality Control Board (SWRQWB) – currently filled by Jessica Leonard, whose background is in watershed management; seat expected to open after February 16th, 2023 meeting and the SWRQWB is expected to recommend a nominee.
+State Water Resources Quality Control Board (SWRQWB) – pending open seat currently filled by Jessica Leaonard with a background in watershed management.

-CAL FIRE – currently filled by Drew Coe, a Registered Professional Forester (RPF), whose background is in hydrology and forestry.
-Member Coe will vacate this seat once an appropriate candidate is appointed.

-US Fish and Wildlife Service (USFWS) – one open seat; the USFWS is expected to recommend a nominee.

-US Forest Service (USFS) – currently filled by Dr. Stacy Drury with the Pacific Southwest Research Station, whose background is in fire ecology.
+US Forest Service (USFS) – pending open seat currently filled by Dr. Stacy Drury with the Pacific Southwest Research Station, whose background is in fire ecology.
 While not a mandated seat, the USFS has had agency representation on the EMC for some time, and there is strong EMC support for continued representation.
 Member Drury will vacate this seat once an appropriate candidate is appointed.

+US Fish and Wildlife Service (USFWS) – one open seat; the USFWS is expected to recommend a nominee.

-Term Expirations: Four upcoming in 2023; if members are unable to remain in their seats a call for applications for those seats will be advertised on the EMC webpage, Board webpage, and via listservs.
+Term Expirations: one term expires in 2024; if that member is unable to remain in their seat, a call for applications including that seat will be advertised on the EMC webpage, Board webpage, and via listservs.

 EMC PROJECT UPDATES AND PRODUCTS

-The following project summaries provides more information on reported activities in 2022, including details on project deliverables provided in 2022 or that are anticipated in future years.
+The following project summaries provides more information on reported activities in 2023 (or prior years, if previously unreported), including details on project deliverables provided in 2023 or that are anticipated in future years.

 EMC-2015-001: Class II Large Watercourse Study: Multiscale investigation of perennial flow and thermal influence of headwater streams into fish bearing systems